When it comes to pour over coffee, we acknowledge how big a role different kinds of filters can play.

 The AeroPress metal filter disc is perhaps the oldest AeroPress hack there is.

-Today, there are countless of different versions avaiable online.
+Today, there are countless different versions available online.

-Essentially, they all do the same, which is letting more oils through to the cup compared to the paper filters.
+Essentially, they all do the same, letting more oils through to the cup than the paper filters.

-They also have another advange, since they are reusable.
+They also have another advantage, since they are reusable.

-Many old-school coffee drinkers like the kind of mouthfeel that you get from metal-filtered coffee.
-More oils in the cup also means a thicker mouthfeel.
-If you’re using a medium or dark roast that might be desirable feature.
+Many old-school coffee drinkers like the kind of mouthfeel you get from metal-filtered coffee.
+More oils in the cup also mean a thicker mouthfeel.
+If you’re using a medium or dark roast, that might be a desirable feature.

-Personally, I favor clarity (so that means paper filtration) but if you like something else, then be all means go ahead.
+Personally, I favor clarity (so that means paper filtration), but if you like something else, then by all means go ahead.